oseynnes/swepy/README.md

 # swepy

-A basic user interface to load and analyse shear wave elastography cineloop files.
+A basic user interface to load and analyse shear wave elastography files.